-Governor’s Office – News Release – Hawai‘i honored to be considered by Japan in list of global destinations to resume safe international travelPosted on Jul 27, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Hawai‘i honored to be considered by Japan in list of global destinations to resume safe international travelPosted on Jul 27, 2020 in Latest Department News, Office of the Governor Press Releases

 (Honolulu) – Governor David Ige and House Speaker Scott Saiki today expressed their gratitude to Prime Minister Shinzo Abe and Foreign Minister Toshimitsu Motegi for Hawai‘i being mentioned along with an exclusive list of 12 countries and regions that are being considered to resume safe international travel with Japan.